Energy-weighted sum rule for nuclear density functional theory: Nuclear EDF

 The general form of the pairing EDF that is quadratic in local pair densities is given by

 with the pair density $\rhot_t$, kinetic pair density $\taut_t$, and tensor pair densities $\Jt_t$, $\Jbt_t$, and $\underline{\Jsft}_t$.
-In most of the Skyrme EDFs, only the first term with an isoscalar-density dependence is used in the pairing EDF
+In most of the Skyrme EDFs, only the first term with an isoscalar particle-hole density dependence is used in the pairing EDF:

-where $V_t$ is the strength and $\eta_t$ controls the isoscalar-density dependence.
+where $V_t$ is the strength and $\eta_t$ controls the isoscalar particle-hole density dependence.